Climate change in the Middle East and North Africa: Ouarzazate Solar Power Station

 The Ouarzazate Solar Power Station is a solar power complex located in the Drâa-Tafilalet region of Morocco, and is currently the largest concentrated solar power plant in the world.
 The complex consists of four separate power plants that utilise concentrated solar power and photovoltaic solar technology.
 The project, costing US$2.67 billion, is expected to provide 1.1 million Moroccans with clean energy and reduce the country's carbon emissions by 700,000 tonnes every year.
 The total energy capacity of the solar plant is expected to reach 2000 Megawatts by the end of 2020.

 Policies and legislation

 Paris Agreement

 Eleven countries from the MENA region attended the 21st Conference of the Parties of the UNFCCC where countries negotiated the Paris Agreement, an agreement with the United Nations concerning greenhouse gas emissions mitigation.
 As of 2021 Eritrea, Iran, Iraq, Libya, and Yemen are the only countries in the world which have not ratified the agreement.
 Morocco has set its nationally determined contribution to a 17%-42% reduction in emissions and has set a target of having 52% of renewable energy in its total installed electricity production capacity by 2050.
 The share of renewable energy reached 28% in 2018 and is currently recognised by the United Nations as being on track to achieving its renewable energy targets.
-The UAE, despite ratifying the agreement, have set no reduction in emissions in their nationally determined contribution.
-The United Nations have identified their NDC target as "critically insufficient".
+The UAE, despite ratifying the agreement, delayed for a number of years in setting reductions.
+The UAE's climate targets and policies have been described as "insufficient."
+This indicates that the UAE’s climate policies and commitments need substantial improvements to be consistent with the Paris Agreement’s 1.5°C temperature limit.